 Here is the official bio.
 Feel free to copy it for any legitimate purpose, including any comments you post elsewhere about this website:

-Rolland Smith has nearly 50 years of broadcast and television production experience.
-He is former news anchor for CBS-TV in New York and at super station WWOR-TV in New York.
+Rolland Smith has over 50 years of broadcast and television production experience.
+He is former news anchor for WCBS-TV in New York and at super station WWOR-TV in New York.

 Currently he is writing and anchoring documentaries for independent television outlets.
 He also writes a daily blog on topics of interest from poetry to politics.
-Log into www.rollandsmith.blogspot.com.
+Log into www.rollandsmith.blogspot.com or this website.

 Gyroplane Refrain, a documentary on the history of the autogiro is currently in circulation.
 Smith learned to fly the Groen Brothers Aircraft for the project.